gunpowder1473/CycleGan_Tensorflow/README.md

 ```
 python GANTest.py
 ```
-Notice that we used `tf.app.flags` to control the options shown below, you need to edit them in `GANTest.py`:
+Notice that I used `tf.app.flags` to control the options shown below, you need to edit them in `GANTest.py`:

  - `input` : the location of the input image saved.